Burrows sparks Canucks' 4-2 win over Sabres

-BUFFALO, N.Y.
-(AP) -- Alexandre Burrows scored a goal and got under the Buffalo Sabres' skin with his pesky play, lifting the Vancouver Canucks to a 4-2 win on Sunday night.
+He made his irritating presence felt with a couple points and a couple penalty minutes for the Canucks in a 4-2 win over the Buffalo Sabres on Sunday night.

-Burrows scored the go-ahead goal five minutes into the second period and also had an assist.
+''I've had a few of those back in the days,'' Burrows said of his unconventional double-double. ''But it's always part of my game a little bit.
+For me, I want to help this team to make the playoffs.
+And hopefully tonight's a step in the right direction.''

-In the first period, Burrows slashed and shoved Buffalo goalie Robin Lehner, and Lehner retaliated with a shove.
+In the first period, Burrows slashed and shoved Buffalo goalie Robin Lehner behind the play, and Lehner retaliated with a shove.
 After the two were separated, Sabres defenseman Justin Falk took a high-speed run at Burrows and bowled him over.

 Lehner, Falk and Burrows were penalized for roughing, and Vancouver's Bo Horvat scored on the ensuing power play by deflecting Ben Sutton's shot in.

-Tyler Ennis and Kyle Okposo scored for Buffalo, and Lehner had 27 saves.

-Vancouver got its 57th point, taking over sole possession of 10th place in the Western Conference and pulling within three points of eighth-place Los Angeles for the final wild card.
+The Sabres have been outscored 62-40 in the second period this season.

+''Coach brought it up there, coming up with a good game plan and we do the exact opposite,'' said Lehner, who stopped 27 shots. ''We don't do what he said and that gets me angry.
+I think it gets a lot of guys angry.
+Disrespectful is the word.''

-The inconsistent Sabres were unable to build on the momentum generated from a 3-1 win at Toronto on Saturday.
+Tyler Ennis and Kyle Okposo scored for the Sabres, who were unable to build off the momentum of a 3-1 win at Toronto on Saturday night.
 Buffalo dropped to 3-5-1 in its past nine and hasn't won consecutive games since a 3-0 run from Jan.
 20-24.

-The Canucks took control with a two-goal second period to break a 2-2 tie.

 Burrows broke the tie by converting Troy Stecher's pass into the slot, and then Chaput scored two seconds after Jake McCabe's hooking penalty expired for Buffalo.
 Alexander Edler set up Chaput's goal by faking a shot from the left point and instead sending a pass to Chaput, who got enough of the puck to direct it into the net from the right circle.

+Vancouver got its 56th point, taking over sole possession of 10th place in the Western Conference and pulling within four points of eighth-place Los Angeles for the final wild card.

+Jacob Markstrom stopped 26 shots filling in for starter Ryan Miller, who allowed four goals on 30 shots against Boston.

-The Canucks converted just 1 of 6 power-play chances, but both of Chaput's goals came shortly after Buffalo's penalties expired.
+NOTES: The Canucks converted just 1 of 6 power-play chances, but both of Chaput's goals came shortly after Buffalo's penalties expired. ...

-Vancouver entered with the NHL's second-worst road record, which they improved to 8-17-3.

-NOTES: Canucks coach Willie Desjardins said he prefers continuing a goalie rotation between Markstrom and Miller because he feels his team plays better with fresh goalies. ...
 Sabres coach Dan Bylsma elected to start Lehner on consecutive nights because he believes it's important for the starter to begin carrying a bigger workload. ...
 Canucks LW Daniel Sedin played in his 1,199th career game, 23 behind his teammate and twin brother Henrik.

 UP NEXT